laravel-json-api/docs/2.0/requests/README.md

 - ensures the `Content-Type` of the request is acceptable;
 - parses the JSON content of the request to ensure it complies with the JSON:API specification;
-- validates the JSON content according to your application's validation rules.
+- validates the JSON content according to your application's validation rules;

 To generate a resource request, use the `jsonapi:request` Artisan
 command: